-All Cabin Master buildings come with our ten year manufacturer’s warranty.
-This warranty guarantees replacement of any component parts should they be found to be defective within this period, however it does not cover accidental damage or weather damage once building is constructed.
+All Cabin Master buildings come with our ten year manufacturer’s guarantee.
+This guarantee covers replacement of any component parts should they be found to be defective within this period, however it does not cover accidental damage or weather damage once building is constructed.
 Customers should also note that timber is a natural product and prone to changes in appearance, including some movement and the occurrence of small knot holes or splits in extreme temperatures and weather conditions.
 Splits, knots or similar visual imperfections in the timber not affecting the structural integrity of the building will not be accepted as a valid reasons for a claim against our warranty.

 This is in addition to our suppliers warranties/guarantees.